-When setting the 2018/19 budget, Cornwall IFCA recognises, as in previous years, that Cornwall Council continues to face challenging budgetary pressures across all its services.
+In setting the 2019/20 budget, Cornwall IFCA recognises, as in previous years, that Cornwall Council continues to face challenging budgetary pressures across all its services.
 In recognition of this, Cornwall IFCA has limited the increase to the levy only to cover unavoidable additional expenditure, mainly relating to direct employment costs.

-As would be expected, Cornwall IFCA's officers and accountants have worked hard to identify savings and efficiencies so that it can meet the pressures it faces with only increasing the levy by £21,209.
-Cornwall IFCA had considered the option of not increasing the levy, but this is not feasible without impacting on the work that the IFCA will have to do in 2018/19.
-The detailed budget is set out in a table later in this section.
+As would be expected, Cornwall IFCA's officers and accountants have worked hard to identify savings and efficiencies so that it can meet the pressures it faces with only increasing the levy by the £23,169.
+The detailed budget is set out in the table below.

 Since September 2016, Cornwall IFCA has been based in the Marine Renewables Business Park in Hayle, where we are tenants of Cornwall Council for both an office and an industrial unit.
-As this is a commercial tenancy, we pay business rates, service charges and other premises costs.
-Following the designation of a marine enterprise zone covering the Falmouth and Hayle areas, there was potential for a rate reduction from April 2017 for qualifying businesses operating within this zone, but unfortunately Cornwall IFCA did not qualify as it is considered to be part of Cornwall Council.
-Across both premises, there has been a slight decrease in service charges of £1,982 but an increase in rent of £1,000.
+As this is a commercial tenancy, we pay business rates, service charges and other premises costs which are subject to inflationary uplifts.

-As an organisation, just over 63% of our expenditure relates to the employment of staff so any small changes in pay, national insurance and superannuation will have an impact.
-This year, the increase the superannuation lump sum deficit alone will be £5,300.
-Overall, the main increases for the 2018/19 budget have been from additional employment costs of £44,129.
+As an organisation, just over 65% of our total expenditure relates to the employment of staff so any small changes in pay, national insurance and superannuation has an impact.
+Overall, the main increases from the 2018/19 budget are from additional employment costs of £48,955.

-Expanding demands on the work of our research team has meant that monies have been taken from reserves, as agreed at the Committee meeting on 15 September 2017, in order to fund an additional scientific officer post through a 12 month, fixed term appointment.
+Expanding demands on the work of our research team has meant that monies have been approved to be taken from reserves, as agreed at the Committee meeting on 15 September 2017, in order to fund an additional scientific officer post through a 12 month, fixed term appointment.
+Due to pro-active financial monitoring and controls culminating in an underspend position in 2017/18, this draw from our reserves was not required, Instead, the scientific officer post is extended into 2019/20 to be funded from the £7,000 reserves contribution that was not required in 2017/18.

-Savings are being made from transport costs including a reduction of £22,000 for marine gas oil for Saint Piran as her biennial refit will be this year, reducing the requirement for fuel.
-The two year payment of relocation allowances for some officers following the move to Hayle will end in September 2018 but rail costs have increased by £2,000 reflecting the rise in the amount of national meetings which senior officers have to attend.
+Savings are being made from reducing utilities costs budget and also the Transport Expenses budget, however this will need to be monitored closely as it is possible there will be a rise in the amount of national meetings which senior officers have to attend.
+There has been a saving of $\pounds$ 4,000 for the service level agreement (SLA) with Cornwall Council for Financial Support.
 Small reductions of even a few hundred pounds each have been made where possible across several supplies and services which have contributed overall to minimising the increase in the levy.